manojv022/DevOps-Tools/Kubuernetes/Deployment-Rollback/README.md

 **Conclusion:**

 A Deployment in Kubernetes is a fundamental resource that simplifies the management of applications.
 It enables features like rolling updates, rollbacks, and scaling, making it an essential tool for modern cloud-native application development.

+ Note:
+ **features of deployment:**

+Automated Rollouts and Rollbacks:

+-**Rollouts:** Kubernetes can automatically deploy changes to your application or its configuration.

+- **Rollbacks:** If something goes wrong, Kubernetes can revert to a previous version of the application.